usnistgov/feasst/CONTRIBUTING.rst

 * Jupyter notebook output should go to cells, not terminal that runs jupyter.
 * implement gibbs ensemble
 * lint file_[xyz,lmp]
+* chain setters don't seem to work with the python interface (e.g., groups).
+Replace with arguments.
+* rename pipeline plugin to prefetch